Mr-DS-ML-85/extreme-beginner-python-projects/README.md

   </a>
   <h3 align="center">Beginner Projects</h3>
   <p align="center">
-    An free repo for beginner python projects
+    A free repo for beginner python projects
     <br /><strong>Join our <a href="https://discord.gg/BpUWfnYW">Discord server</a> for help, collaborate, and talk about coding ,software, tech, cybersecurity, AI/ML/DL and more!</strong>
     <br />
     <strong> This is a newly created Discord Server </strong>